WhyNotHugo/python-barcode/README.rst

 Requirements
 ------------

+    - Setuptools/distribute for installation (new in version 0.7beta4)
     - Python 2.6 or above (including Python 3.x)
+    - On Python 2.6, 3.0, 3.1: argparse (for the commandline script)
     - Program to open SVG objects (your browser should do it)
     - Optional: PIL to render barcodes as images (PNG, JPG, ...)